When is Assortment Optimization Optimal?: Summary and Future Questions

+In this paper we introduce a Bayesian mechanism design problem that captures the \textit{best method for selling items} in the assortment optimization environment.
+The design is over random allocations of a set of alternatives that each bring a fixed benefit (``price'') to the principal, but the allocation must be incentive-compatible and individually-rational for an agent who has a private ordinal preference and an outside option.
+We believe the model to be quite parsimonious, and it arises naturally from the intersection of three large bodies of work: assortment optimization, Bayesian mechanism design, and mechanism design without money.
+While we focus on the single-agent problem in this paper, a natural extension is to have multiple agents compete for a limited supply of the items.
+This would bring connections to celebrated mechanisms such as Gale's top trading cycles; we provide an example of this connection in \Cref{sec:multBuyer}.

+Our main technique is to use an optimal stopping problem, that is much easier to interpret, to upper-bound the revenue of mechanisms.
+This leads to a clean proof that assortments are optimal for Markov Chain choice models.
+We also introduce the notion of ``cross-path'' monotonicity constraints on the decisions of an optimal stopping policy, which leads to our more general sufficient condition under which assortments are optimal.
+This result is proved using an existential, extremal argument, and also extends the externality-adjustment framework of \citet{desir2020constrained} from Markov Chains to general ranking distributions.
+We show that special cases of Nested Logit, among other choice models not captured by a Markov Chain, satisfy our sufficient condition, and believe it could be of general interest for unifying Markov Chain with Nested Logit.

+We also derive suboptimality gaps and computational results for general ranking distributions.
+From here, we believe the most interesting results for future exploration are the tightened LP relaxation which can speed up assortment optimization on explicitly-input ranking distributions, and the 1-to-1 correspondence between IC mechanisms and monotone submodular functions.
+It is also an interesting theoretical question how to explicitly construct a family of counterexamples demonstrating the unbounded gap between assortments and mechanisms, that does not rely on the complexity assumption $P\neq NP$.

+Finally, a major implication of our work is that the large literature on MNL and Markov Chain choice models is not just optimizing assortments---it is actually solving the mechanism design problem!
+A priori, it is not even clear that such a problem for MNL/Markov Chain can be solved in polynomial time, since the number of types (and hence the size of our mechanism design LP) is exponential in the size of the input.
+We hope the results and questions built in this paper will draw more attention to the assortment optimization problem from communities interested in mechanism design, and vice versa.

-\ACKNOWLEDGMENT{ We would like to thank Joey Huchette and Juan Pablo Vielma for help with using the JuMP package \citep{DunningHuchetteLubin2017} to computationally check the integrality of polytopes arising from randomized ordinal IC constraints.
-We would also like to thank Nick Arnosti, Santiago Balseiro, Irene Lo, and Peng Shi for detailed comments on the presentation of this work, and Yilun Chen, Vineet Goyal, and Velibor Mi\v{s}i\'{c} for useful discussions. }
+\ACKNOWLEDGMENT{ A one-page abstract of this article is in the Proceedings of the 23rd ACM Conference on Economics and Computation (EC).
+We thank Joey Huchette and Juan Pablo Vielma for help with using the JuMP package \citep{DunningHuchetteLubin2017} to computationally check the integrality of polytopes arising from randomized ordinal IC constraints.
+We also thank Nick Arnosti, Santiago Balseiro, Irene Lo, and Peng Shi for detailed comments on the presentation of this work, and Yilun Chen, Vineet Goyal, and Velibor Mi\v{s}i\'{c} for insightful discussions.
+Finally, we thank the anonymous reviewers for \textit{Management Science} and Department Editor Itai Ashlagi, who invested significant effort in helping us motivate, position, and connect this work. }

 \begin{APPENDICES} \crefalias{section}{appendix}